 Glimpse the future and get inspired!

-Now entering it’s SEVENTH YEAR, Albuquerque Mini Maker Faire is a cross between state fair and science fair.
 Maker Faires are held all over the world and showcase lots of cool folks showing their projects, discussing their process, and teaching skills.
-We try to get inventors, artists, artisans, techies, and craftspeople to bring their work out of their basements, workshops, labs and garages and show them to the public.
+We try to get inventors, artists, artisans, techies, and craftspeople to bring their work out of their workshops, labs, and garages and show their projects to the public.
 We encourage education, sharing of ideas and approaches, and building connections between everyone in the maker (and larger) community.

-“Makers” come to Maker Faire to show what they have made and to share what they have learned.
+Makers can come to Maker Faire to show what they have made and to share what they have learned.
 And we are ALL makers.

 Maker Faire originated in 2006 in the San Francisco Bay Area as a project of the editors of Make: magazine.
 It has since grown into a significant worldwide network of both flagship and independently-produced events.
 Read more on Maker Faire history, the Maker Movement, as well as how to start a Maker Faire or a School Maker Faire where you live.